isawika/retro-digitization/Step2-TextCapture.md

 ## 2. Text Capture

-Once you have a PDF version of the document, you would use an Optical Character Recognition (OCR) software to convert it into plain text.
-We recommend using [Tesseract](https://github.com/tesseract-ocr/tesseract) because besides being open-source with a large user community (whom you can ask for help), it supports over XXX languages so there's a fair chance it can readily convert your document.
-More importantly, you can train Tesseract if none of the pre-built language models are good enough.
-You will do that next.
+Now that you have a PDF document, you will convert its pages to plain text.
+However it's common for historical dictionaries to be typeset in obsolete fonts or use special character symbols that are unknown to today's OCR software.
+If you use an OCR as-is, you will likely get lots of transcription errors that are too time-consuming and costly to correct.
+Thus it is better to first train the OCR to accurately recognize the dictionary's distinct typography.
+Fortunately, some OCR tools such as [Tesseract](https://github.com/tesseract-ocr/tesseract) are trainable and will serve our purpose well.

+To train the OCR, you:

+ - select several pages (or more precisely, text regions in the pages) from the dictionary that provide good examples of special characters and/or fonts you want the OCR to recognize
+ - create accurate transcriptions for the text regions you selected
+ - feed the set of text + transcription pairs to the training tool
+ - wait until the training is complete

+Let's begin!

 ---
-__Prerequisite:__ _Install Tesseract_
+__Prerequisite 1:__ &nbsp;_Install Tesseract_

 You need to compile the Tesseract source code in order to use the training tools.
+The pre-built binaries unfortunately do not include them.

-- [Download](https://github.com/tesseract-ocr/tesseract/releases) and uncompress the source of the latest release (e.g., "v4.1.1")
+- [Download](https://github.com/tesseract-ocr/tesseract/releases) and uncompress the source of the latest release (e.g., "v4.1.1") in your home folder
-- Rename the folder
+- Rename the folder (for convenience)
 ```
 $ mv tesseract-4.1.1 tesseract
 ```